 B.A., Winthrop College

-Dr. White is interested in studying how cultural differences affect how messages are received and how the practice of public relations varies in different countries.
-She has been involved in teaching, research, and professional activities in Scotland, Wales, Croatia, and Italy.
-She received a Fulbright to teach at the University of Salzburg, Austria in 2010.
+Dr. White is interested in studying how cultural differences affect how messages are received, and how the practice of public relations varies in different countries.
+Recent studies look at the role of private sector corporations as non-state actors in public diplomacy.
+She has been involved in teaching, research, and professional activities in Denmark, Austria, Scotland, Wales, Croatia, and Italy.
+She taught for the Consortium for International Business Studies in Asolo, Italy, and leads a study abroad program in international public relations each summer in Urbino, Italy.